 - 1. The student is designated as a "Psychology Trainee" in this capacity - 2.
-At least 500 intervention hours must be in direct (face-to-face) client contact over all three required practicum experiences (P2, P3, and P4) - 3.
-The remaining 1,000 hours may include related professional activities (such as in-service training, research, case conferences, outreach, writing notes and reports) over all three required practicum experiences - 4.
-At least 75 hours of scheduled individual clinical supervision over all three required practicum experiences.
+At least 500 intervention hours must be in direct (face-to-face) client contact over all three required practicum experiences (P2, P3, and P4).
+Both intervention (e.g., therapy, consultation) and psychological assessment hours count toward the 500 combined intervention hours.
+The 500 minimum hours must be completed by the end of the P4 training year (not before applying to internship) - 3.
+The remaining 1,000 required hours may include related professional activities (such as inservice training, research, case conferences, outreach, writing documentation and reports) over all three required practicum experiences - 4.
+At least 75 hours of scheduled individual clinical supervision over all three required practicum experiences